What is Security Automation? The Ultimate Guide

 Security automation platforms drastically reduce work hours and labor costs.
 Fortune 100 organizations see savings of $160,000 per month in labor costs and 3,700 hours of work each week.
 Automation dashboards and reporting make it easy to measure these statistics so that security leaders can evaluate the efficacy of their investments.

 Security is always evolving, as are the tools organizations use.
-Certain security automation platforms offer the flexibility and power that can adapt as security teams needs change.
+Certain security automation platforms offer the flexibility and power that can adapt as security teams need change.
 For example, security automation acts as a force multiplier to empower understaffed and overburdened SOC teams.
-Likewise, automation can be used to integrate cloud services and security tools to reduce context switching, complexity and silos across the security organization.
+Likewise, automation can be used to integrate cloud services and security tools to reduce context switching, complexity, and silos across the security organization.

 Yes, especially if your SecOps team is already equipped with the basics like SIEM, endpoint security systems, and security logs.